Marrakech: The Red City

 Learn more about our Tour Leader Chama Ouammi in our interview with her – the Berber Superwoman.

-Our small group doze right into the sites and sounds of Marrakech – exploring the maze of colorful laneways of Marrakech’s historic medina, visiting impressive Koutoubia Mosque with its imposing minaret, going back in time at the opulent Bahia Palace, seeing the street performers at Marrakech’s Djemaa el Fna square, and learning about Moroccan culture and food on our fun and immersive Marrakech Food Tour.
+visiting impressive Koutoubia Mosque with its imposing minaret, going back in time at the opulent Bahia Palace, seeing the street performers at Marrakech’s Djemaa el Fna square, and learning about Moroccan culture and food on our fun and immersive Marrakech Food Tour.
 As part of our Marrakech Food Tour, our group explored Marrakech at night and dine on classic Moroccan food at local eateries while learning about local customs, tradition and history.

 High Atlas: The Roof of Africa